WLNE-TV: News operation

-With the change in station ownership in May 2011, the segment name was changed to The World According to Buddy with a solo Cianci in the ABC6 studios.
+With the change in station ownership in May 2011, the segment name was changed to The World According to Buddy with a solo Cianci in the ABC 6 studios.
 The segment was taped live during the noon newscasts and re-aired during the 5 p.m. news.
 He also became a solo host of On the Record.
-On June 25, 2014, Cianci announced that he would be seeking a third term as mayor of Providence as an Independent candidate.
+On June 25, 2014, Cianci announced that he would be seeking a third term as mayor of Providence as an independent candidate.
 As a result, he had to step down from his position at WLNE as well as WPRO for the duration of the campaign.
 Former chief political reporter Mark Curtis took over as host of the program while Cianci campaigned for office.
-He lost the bid to Democrat Jorge Elorza and returned to his previous positions shortly after the 2014 general elections.
+Cianci lost the bid to Democrat Jorge Elorza and returned to his previous positions shortly after the 2014 general elections.

 On January 27, 2016, Cianci was taken from the WLNE studios to Miriam Hospital after falling ill during the taping of On the Record and was pronounced dead on January 28 at age 74.
 The episode did not make air, with a special on Cianci airing in its place on January 31.
 The Sunday morning public affairs program was then put on hiatus until June 2016 when In the Arena with Joe Paolino debuted.

-On December 17, 2007, WLNE announced it would launch ABC6 News First at Four, the market's first-ever 4 p.m. news on January 14, 2008.
+On December 17, 2007, WLNE announced it would launch ABC 6 News First at Four, the market's first-ever 4 p.m. news on January 14, 2008.
 Described as a "hard newscast" and not morning-show style fluff, First at Four gave WLNE a head start in coverage of weather and politics.
 The hour-long newscast aired for just over three years and competed head to head with The Oprah Winfrey Show airing on WJAR.
 First at Four last aired in April 2011 prior to the sale of the station to Citadel.
 In March 2020, under Standard Media, WLNE began airing a special half-hour 4 p.m. newscast with extended coverage of the COVID-19 pandemic.
 This newscast became a regular part of the schedule on April 13, 2020, and the First at Four title was revived.

 In May 2009, WLNE launched a 10 p.m. newscast on Sunday mornings.
 Previously, it had only produced weekend morning newscasts for NewsChannel 5.
 It was the only Providence station with a local news broadcast airing at that time.
 In May 2011, Citadel moved the newscast to 7:30 a.m. and added Saturday morning broadcasts in addition to Sunday mornings.
 The weekend morning newscasts were cancelled in 2012.